interestingforked/shushud/doc/readme.md

 All API endpoints require authentication.
 The API requires HTTP Basic Authentication over SSL.
 All non-SSL requests will be redirected to HTTPS.

+## Time

+All of the APIs in Shushu rely on the client's time.
+Times should be sent in is8601 compatible format.
+I will use timestamps like: 2012-01-01 00:00:00 UTC, throughout the documentation.
+Shushu does keep track of internal time of changes, however, client's should not rely upon any time that Shushu maintians.

 ## Entity IDs

-An entity id is client generated token that is used to represent an entity in the client's system.
+An entity_id is client generated token that is used to represent an entity in the client's system.
 Shushu requires this ID to cluster groups of events.

 Think of what might happen if we did not have such an ID.
 Lets say that we are